 The 3BpN cross terms are also derived by restricting the outer binary's orbit to be constant, circular, and coplanar and only considering terms to leading order in the tertiary's mass, $m_3$.

 \item[(3)] Will \cite{Will2018} revisits the 3BpN cross terms in application to Mercury's orbit around the Sun.
 This analysis uses a multiple-scale analysis to systematically account for periodic effects.
 Similar to Ref.~\cite{Will2014}, this analysis assumes the outer orbit is constant, circular, and coplanar, and considers effects up to linear order in $m_3$.
-With these assumptions, the 3BpN terms induce a precession [cf. their Eq.~(1)] over one inner orbit equal to
+With these assumptions, the 3BpN terms induce a precession [c. f. their Eq.~(1)] over one inner orbit equal to

-where $\bar{\omega}$ is pericenter angle measured from a reference direction, $R$ is the circular radius of the outer tertiary, $a$ is the Mercury-Sun semi-major axis, and $m_3$ is the mass of the tertiary planet.
+where $\bar{\omega}$ is the pericenter angle measured from a reference direction, $R$ is the circular radius of the outer tertiary, $a$ is the Mercury-Sun semimajor axis, and $m_3$ is the mass of the tertiary planet.
 In this paper we will investigate a different limit where the tertiary is more massive than the inner binary.